Staff profile

 Biography

-Alongside this, I have worked with a theatre company and charity delivering workshops on ancient drama in schools across the UK.
-I was involved in designing and administering a series of ongoing SEN(D) -supportive workshops on myth and coding and offered dramaturgical and strategic support on creative projects.
+Alongside this, I worked with a theatre company and charity to deliver workshops on ancient drama in schools across the UK.
+I was involved in designing and administering a series of ongoing SEN(D)-supportive workshops on myth and coding, and in providing dramaturgical and strategic support for creative projects.

-I have recently started my PhD in Durham under the Department of Classics and Ancient History focusing on ancient drama and its contexts through critical post-humanism.
+I have recently started my PhD at Durham in the Department of Classics and Ancient History, focusing on ancient drama and its contexts through critical posthumanism.
 My research is generously funded by the AHRC, Northern Bridge Consortium.

 PhD Project